 There are varying regulations for mushroom picking in the state of Oregon.
-Below, you will find the majority of these for various forest lands.
+Below, you will find the majority of these for State and Federal forest lands.
 Many of the areas do not require any mushroom permits for picking one gallon per day.
 But, regulations do change, so always check with the applicable government agency or landowner before venturing into the forest to pick mushrooms.

 On CMS member forays we occasionally visit Deschutes or Umpqua federal forests that require a permit.
 Obtaining a free use permit by phone before the trip is strongly encouraged.